LIRA vs Locked-In RRSP 2026: What's the Difference & How to Unlock

 4. Shortened Life Expectancy

-If a physician certifies that your life expectancy is likely to be shortened considerably, you can apply to withdraw all funds from your LIRA as a lump sum.
+If a physician certifies that an illness or physical disability has shortened your life expectancy to two years or less, you can apply to withdraw all funds from your LIRA as a lump sum.
 The application requires a completed medical certificate and is submitted to your financial institution.
 The full balance is paid as taxable income.

 5. Non-Residency from Canada